cloudflare/workers-docs/content/reference/runtime/apis/_index.md

 ---
 title: Standard APIs
+alwaysopen: true
 ---

 The Workers Runtime provides the following standardized APIs for use by scripts running at the Edge.

-Methods highlighted in orange are only implemented in the scope of a [request context](TODO: link to request context).
+Methods highlighted in orange are only implemented in the scope of a [request context](../how-it-works/request-context).

 ## JavaScript Standards